 The process depends on what are you going to study and for which degree (Undergraduate programs/ Graduate programs/ Doctoral degrees/ Post-doctoral fellowships, various internship programs).
 For exact instructions and deadlines, please advise your future department/ supervisor.

 BA/B.Sc./M.Sc., PhD students should arrive before the academic year starts.
-Besides the courses you might take at your first semester, there are a few issues to take care of, such as finding suitable accommodations (dorms/ an apartment on the private market, roommates search, etc.).
+Besides the courses you might take at your first semester, there are a few issues to take care of, such as finding suitable accommodations (see below).

 Post-Doctoral fellows should arrive accordingly to an agreement with their supervisor, but please note that it is easier to find suitable accommodations before the start of the academic year (or of a new semester).

 For your convenience and easier decision making, here are the dates of the major Jewish holidays for 2021.
 Most of the Israeli governmental offices, BGU included, in Israel and abroad, are closed through the holidays, and some – even more.
 It means that the procedures as visas, health insurances, etc. – are to be taken care of in advance.